domensam/aws-crud-app-ec2-rds-alb/README.md

 We are familiar with the demand on modern web application, even if its incoming/outgoing traffic **increase or decrease dramatically**, our application should **stay online without crashing**.
 To achieve this, we can **spread the workload across multiple servers** and use AWS managed services to keep things running smoothly.

-### 📚 What are we going to learn? </br>
+### 📚 What are we going to learn?

-In this workshop, you will be able to deploy a <a href="https://github.com/jcmsj/ust-workshop.git" target="_blank" rel="noopener noreferrer">web application</a> on AWS and keep it highly available.
+In this workshop, you will be able to deploy a [web application](https://github.com/jcmsj/ust-workshop.git) on AWS and keep it highly available.
 Don't worry, we will guide you along the way!

 - Use **Application Load Balancer (ALB)** for distributing traffic
 - Provision **Two EC2 instances** running the same backend application